Nehadeshpande89/Neha_Blockchain/readme.md

 https://github.com/Nehadeshpande89/Neha_Blockchain.git (Access is given to eoinco)

 Step II :
-Extract the folder and open the folder and open it in your favouirate installed
+Extract the folder and open the folder and open it in your favourite IDE

 Step III :
 Open Remix IDE for deploying contract on broswer and paste the code from the ****ERC20_neha.sol**** file